 Root Canal Procedure

 Teeth consist of three different layers.
 The outermost layer is the enamel.
 Your enamel is the hardest mineral substance in the body, stronger than bone.
-Its purpose is to protect your teeth from decay.
+It’s purpose is to protect your teeth from decay.
 The second layer is the dentin, made up primarily of calcium.
-Its purpose is to protect the cavity that holds the tooth’s pulp.
+It’s purpose is to protect the cavity that holds the tooth’s pulp.
 The pulp is the cavity that holds the live tissue and roots of your teeth.
 The root canal system extends from the tooth crown all the way down to the end of the root.
 A single tooth can have multiple root canals.

 Damage to the pulp can be caused by a number of factors such as trauma (blow to the tooth), decay or a cracked tooth.

 If you experience tooth decay to the point where your tooth’s pulp becomes exposed, the tissue will likely become contaminated and infected.
 This type of tooth decay comes with extreme sensitivity and pain, and often requires a root canal procedure.
-Your dentist will evaluate the tooth, take an x-ray of it and determine if the tooth needs a root canal treatment.

 How is a root canal done?